Botrypus: Taxonomy and genetics

+The first formal species description of Botrypus virginianus was made by Carl Linnaeus in 1753 as Osmunda virginiana.

 Recent research has determined that the mitochondria are genetic chimera.
 DNA from some member of the Santalales, possibly a species of mistletoe, has transferred to the mitochondrial genome of this species of fern.
 It is believed that this transfer may have helped to enable this plant's cosmopolitan global distribution.

 This plant has traditionally been included in the genus Botrychium as the subgenus Osmundopteris (based on the species' superficial similarities to the genus Osmunda), but was unique within the genus because of chromosome number and other signatures, including the inclusion of presumed mistletoe DNA within its mitochondria.
 Recent research has established that this plant is sister to all other botrychioid plants, including both the genus Botrychium sensu stricto – rattlesnake fern, common grapefern – and the genus Sceptridium, with the exception of a single known species, previously included in Botrypus, which is B. strictus.
 That plant was shown to be sister to all other botrychioids, so must be segregated in its own genus.

+The Smith et al. classification of 2006, based on molecular phylogeny, lumped Botrypus within Botrychium, in the Ophioglossaceae, which was continued in the Christenhusz et al. classification of 2011 and the Christenhusz and Chase classification of 2014.
+It is recognized as a distinct genus in Ophioglossaceae by the Pteridophyte Phylogeny Group classification of 2016 (PPG I).

-Distribution
+Distribution and uses

 This is a wide-ranging species.
 It abounds in many parts of the United States, in the mountains of Mexico, in Australia, in some parts of Asia, as the Himalaya Mountains, and is found also in Norway, in the Karelia region of Finland and Russia, and around Gulf of Bothnia, although in no other part of Europe.
 It is large and succulent and is boiled and eaten in the Himalayas.

+In the southern Appalachian Mountains, some wild ginseng hunters use B. virginianum as "indicator species" to locate the root.
+This has led to local names for the fern that allude to this role, including sang-find, 'seng sign and 'seng pointer.